Leading you along the right path.

 Emergency Care of the Aging Athlete

-Aging does not mean giving up recreational or competitive activities.
-Research shows there are many benefits to an active lifestyle even as we age.
-This immersive will focus on the considerations of aging athletes with regard to co-morbidities and other considerations in sports coverage.
+Aging individuals should not have to give up recreational and/or competitive activities.
+In fact, research shows there are many benefits of maintaining an active lifestyle throughout the entire age spectrum.
+This immersive course will focus on considerations of aging athletes with a focus on co-morbidities and special needs for sideline care.

 LEARN MORE